Identification of low energy nuclear recoils in a gas TPC with optical readout: Introduction

 Different type of particles will produce distinctive and diverse patterns of ionization charge, and therefore of light emitted by the GEMs, given the different way they deposit energy and interact with matter.
 Therefore, nuclear recoils can be efficiently identified and separated from different kinds of background down to a few \keV kinetic energy.
-The study of the optical readout of a TPC has been recently conducted with several small size prototypes (NITEC~\cite{JINST:nitec}, ORANGE~\cite{NIM:Marafinietal,bib:jinst_orange2}, \lemon~\cite{bib:eps, bib:ieee17,bib:elba}) with various particle sources, in the context of the \cygno project~\cite{Abritta_Costa_2020,CYGNOweb}.
+The study of the optical readout of a TPC has been recently conducted with several small size prototypes (NITEC~\cite{JINST:nitec}, ORANGE~\cite{NIM:Marafinietal,bib:jinst_orange2}, \lemon~\cite{bib:eps, bib:ieee17,bib:elba}) with various particle sources, in the context of the \cygno project~\cite{Abritta_Costa_2020,CYGNOweb}, as well as for other experiments, as ARIADNE~\cite{Roberts_2019}.
 In the following, the study of nuclear recoils excited by neutrons from an \ambe source and electron recoils from a \fe source in the gas volume of the \lemon prototype is presented.